succabs/website/src/content/blog/top-10-reasons-why-i-stopped-grinding-duolingo.md

 ## Introduction

-After a 628-day streak, I finally quit Duolingo - it just wasn’t working for me anymore.
+After a 628-day streak, I finally quit Duolingo: it just wasn’t working for me anymore.
 If you've read my earlier post about spending a full year learning Norwegian on the app ([365 Days of Learning Norwegian on Duolingo](https://arttu.net/blog/365-days-of-learning-norwegian-on-duolingo/)), this might come as a surprise.
 But after nearly two years of daily practice, I reached a point where continuing no longer made sense.
 Here's why.

 ## 1. I Was Buying Time With Streak Freezes